HamerKits/GRBLBacklash/README.md

 ![](./images/pcbTest.jpg)

-The image above shows my development stages:
+The image above shows my development stages.
-0. no compensation, straight from flatcam
+cut 0. no compensation, straight from flatcam
-1. first shot, no threshold.
+cut 1. first shot, no threshold.
 Note angled cuts where they should be straight
-2. threshold added
+cut 2. threshold added
-3. tested some code that didn't work
+cut 3. tested some code that didn't work
-4. final result and current code.
+cut 4. final result and current code.

 Future additions:
 1. Test and confirm metric G-code files work